 The heartland is ablaze.
 The five-o’clock news anchor tells us that Tower Mountain was kissed by lightning, that it went up like a harvest bonfire before emergency crews responded.
-“There have been more than 1,000 wildfires in Arkansas this year,” he says, “mostly in rural portions of the state.”
-He makes some awkward Smokey the […]
+“There have been more than 1, 000 wildfires in Arkansas this year, ” he says, “mostly in rural portions of the state.”
+He makes some awkward […]

 Wander around your basement or upstairs in your room.
 You’re sure to find a Cento Poem.
 We did.

 In the summer of 2008, the local Barnes & Noble invited Geoffrey Brock to read from his first book of Poetry, Weighing Light.
 Metal folding chairs were placed between the do-it-your self section and the clearance picture-book aisle.
 I’m not sure whether it was the ideal spot for a poetry reading, what with patrons whizzing through […]

 Cento (Lat. “patchwork”).
 A verse composition made up of lines selected from the work or works of some great poet(s) of the past. —The Princeton Encyclopedia of Poetry & Poetics Like most poets, I have a notebook.
 Mine is a chunky tablet, 5×7 inches, with a large spiral binding and two thick boards that serve […]

 Surreal poems of birds, corsets, a Chinese jar, and love.

 Coffee, breadcrumbs, butter, and love.
 What more do your poems need?